Active Directory (AD) remains the backbone of most enterprise environments, managing authentication and access for users, devices, and applications.

 Maintaining Proper AD Hygiene is Essential

-AD hygiene refers to the practices and measures implemented to ensure the cleanliness, organization, and security of an organization’s AD environment.
-It exists to prevent, detect, and respond to security threats within the AD infrastructure.
+AD hygiene refers to the set of practices and measures implemented to ensure the cleanliness, organization, and security of an organization’s AD environment.
+It exists to prevent, detect, and respond to security threats that originate within the AD infrastructure.
 A properly maintained AD security hygiene program is essential for an organization’s overall security hygiene against identity security threats.

-A fundamental aspect of AD hygiene is regular auditing and monitoring, cleaning up outdated or unused accounts, enforcing strong password policies, and monitoring user activities.
+A fundamental aspect of AD hygiene is regular auditing and monitoring, cleaning up of inactive or orphaned accounts, enforcing strong password policies, and monitoring user activities.
 This involves conducting periodic reviews of AD configurations, user accounts, group memberships, and access permissions to identify any malicious activities or anomalies.
+These efforts help uncover anomalies and potential indicators of compromise before they escalate.

-Failure to manage AD effectively can lead to a myriad of identity security risks, with one of the most significant being a lack of visibility into users and their associated risks.
+Failure to manage AD effectively can lead to a myriad of identity security risks, with one of the most significant being a lack of visibility into user accounts, permissions, behaviors, and their associated risks.

-When organizations lack visibility into the types of users in their AD environment and the potential risks they pose, they are unable to effectively assess and mitigate security threats.
+Without clear insight into who has access to what and why, teams struggle to detect excessive privileges, lateral movement paths, or high-risk accounts that attackers can leverage.
 For example, stale or orphaned accounts, unauthorized access privileges, and other types of risk accounts can go undetected, leaving an organization exposed to identity threats.

-Silverfort’s AD hygiene capabilities help organizations proactively manage their user base by automatically discovering all user accounts, service accounts, and other types of users within their AD environment and providing centralized visibility into every authentication and access request.
+Silverfort helps organizations proactively strengthen their Active Directory hygiene by automatically discovering all user accounts, service accounts, and other identities within the AD environment.
+Silverfort’s native integration with AD provides complete, centralized visibility into every authentication and access request across all users, resources, and systems.

 5 Ways Silverfort Can Help You Strengthen Your AD Hygiene Posture Management